Flights from Indonesia

 International flights from Indonesia to Asia

-As of today, Malaysia, Singapore, China, Thailand and Hong Kong offer the most direct connections for destinations within Asia.
+As of today, Malaysia, Singapore, China, Thailand and South Korea offer the most direct connections for destinations within Asia.
 The most common departure airports are Jakarta and Denpasar.
-Together, these airports handle 73% of all 7,583 international flights scheduled in May.
+Together, these airports handle 73% of all 7,842 international flights scheduled in June.

 The most popular destinations are Kuala Lumpur (KUL), Singapore (SIN), Penang (PEN), Guangzhou (CAN) and Hong Kong (HKG).

-A total of 63 airlines, including 19 budget airlines, connect Indonesia with 135 international routes to 22 countries in Asia.
-Of the various airlines, AirAsia, AirAsia - QZ, Singapore Airlines, Batik Air - OD, Scoot, Garuda Indonesia, Malaysia Airlines, TransNusa, Batik Air, Xiamen Airlines, China Southern, Cathay Pacific and Thai Airways operate the majority of international flights.
+A total of 64 airlines, including 19 budget airlines, connect Indonesia with 131 international routes to 22 countries in Asia.
+Of the various airlines, AirAsia, Scoot, AirAsia - QZ, Singapore Airlines, Batik Air - OD, TransNusa, Garuda Indonesia, Malaysia Airlines, Batik Air, China Southern, Xiamen Airlines, Cathay Pacific and Qatar Airways operate the majority of international flights.

 In the sections below, you’ll find detailed information on all available non-stop flight routes to each country, along with stopover options whenever available.